dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-implementation.md

 hoverSnippet: Learn how to get started with dbt Mesh
 ---

+### Where should your mesh journey start?

+Moving from to a dbt Mesh represents an meaningful change in development and deployment architecture.
+We’ve seen migrations fail for two reasons:

+1. lacking buy-in that a dbt Mesh is the right long-term architecture
+2. lack of alignment on a well-scoped starting point

+Provided you have both of these, you’re ready to start your migration.

-As mentioned before, the key decision in migrating to a multi-project architecture is understanding how your project is already being grouped, built, and deployed.
-We can use this information to inform our decision to split our project apart.
+This migration should be organized and planned according to how your project(s) are already being grouped, built, and deployed.
+The goal is to define and formalize your organizational interfaces, and can use this information to inform our decision to split our project apart.

-- **Examine your jobs** - which sets of models are most often built together?
-- **Look at your lineage graph** - how are models connected?
-- **Look at your selectors** defined in `selectors.yml` - how do people already define resource groups?
+This change is **primarily organizational**.
+The most important component is alignment of your teammates.

 - **Talk to teams** about what sort of separation naturally exists right now.
   - Are there various domains people are focused on?
   - Are there various sizes, shapes, and sources of data that get handled separately (such as click event data)?
   - Are there people focused on separate levels of transformation, such as landing and staging data or building marts?
+  - Is there a single team that is *downstream* of your current dbt project, who could more easily migrate onto dbt Mesh as a consumer?

+When attempting to define your project interfaces, you should consider investigating:

+- **Your jobs** - which sets of models are most often built together?
+- **Your lineage graph** - how are models connected?
+- **Your selectors** defined in `selectors.yml` - how do people already define resource groups?

+Let's go through an example process of taking a monolithing project, using groups and access to define the interfaces, and then splitting it into multiple projects.

-## Add groups and access
+## Defining project interfaces with groups and access

 Once you have a sense of some initial groupings, you can first implement **group and access permissions** within a single project.